Factory Swot Analysis TemplatePRO PLUS

 1. Who Do You Want to Target?

 You need to have a marketing plan.
 Study your product first.
 What are the features of your products?
 Who are the people who can use your product?
 What are the benefits of your products to the customers?
 You should make sure that you know who the possible people are most likely to be your customers.
 Who is your target group?
 For example, your company sells babies' clothes, so the target market should be the parents of babies and toddlers.
+You can find this data easily through quick data analysis.

 You must know the locations, climate, and others.
 This is important in order for you to check if your products are accessible to them or if they need your product catalog based on their locations or addresses.